deep-entertainment/safehouse/design/dialogs/brianna2.md

 > *BRIANNA*
 >
-> (shocked from Marjorie's directness) Yyyes, yes he did.
+> (shocked from Marjorie's directness) Y-yes, yes he did.
 >
 > (calms herself) Calv...
 I mean the police officers found him hanging in his bedroom on the day of the trial.